mediolanum1/fire-detection/README.md

 Project for the `AI Lab: Computer Vision and NLP` course.

-Improving fire detection using videocameras is useful.
+Improving fire detection using videocameras is useful...